mikejrizzo/humio-miner/README.md

         the same time period over and over, and will speed up query completion.
     * Humio API URL
         * Example: https://humio-instance.yourdomain.com/api/v1/dataspaces/your_repo/query
+ 6. Click OK to save the Prototype with your changes
+ 7. Find your newly created Prototype in the Prototype library and click on it to open
+ 8. Click the "CLONE" (new node from this prototype) button
+ 9. Enter a name for the Node you are creating and click OK
+ 10. Connect to other Nodes as you would any other miner

 For information on how to construct a Humio search query, see their documentation at https://docs.humio.com/api/search-api/